c29park/c29park.github.io/_posts/2024-10-02-Modular-RAG-State-of-the-art-Version.md

 + Indexing
 + Retrieval
 + Generation

 ----------------------------------
 ### Query Translation

 ![image](https://github.com/user-attachments/assets/84af8c55-25b1-47a7-80cb-0e28c5fbf13b)

 The first module for modular RAG is Query Translation.
-This module transforms the query so that better retreival of documents can be done.
-This might be non-intuitive just yet, but as we go through a few examples of query translation techniques.
-Before we go through them, we ought to know how a query can be transformed.
+This module transforms the query such that better retreival of documents can be done.
+Before we go through some techniques , we ought to know how a query can be transformed.